raphw/byte-buddy/byte-buddy-gradle-plugin/android-plugin/README.md

 In order to add your compiler plugin to an Android project, you'd first need to apply the Byte Buddy Gradle plugin to said Android project, the same way as the plain Java Byte Buddy Gradle plugin is added, shown below.
-Then you need to add your compiler plugin as a dependency of the Android project, but said dependency needs to be of type `bytebuddy`.
+Then you need to add your compiler plugin as a dependency of the Android project, but said dependency needs to be of type `byteBuddy`.
 This custom type of dependency is used at compile time, but won't be present at runtime.
 So, if your compiler plugin needs to add classes that will be referenced at runtime, then those classes will have to be added as a separate, regular dependency, as shown below.